-After you have suffered through a ransomware attack, the chances are good that you will not want to deal with another.
+After you have suffered through an attack, the chances are good that you will not want to deal with another.
 You need to be proactive about preventing the next attack.
 For better or worse, recent high-profile ransomware cases have yielded several methods that individuals and companies can use to prevent ransomware attacks on their systems, including:

 - Turn on automatic updates and install patches immediately.
 Patches are often released in response to software companies recognizing security flaws.

 - Arm yourself with knowledge about how ransomware makes its way into systems.
 Seek outside educators for your business if necessary.